WASH Messages for World Toilet Day

 - Kill or reduce flies by keeping the home and community free from rubbish and dirt.
 Store rubbish safely until it’s collected, burned or buried.

 The messages can be used by educators to use with children, as SMS text messages for older children or for households or ideas for campaigns, quizzes or games and on social media.
 You can download our free booklet now with all these messages here!
+This booklet is also available in many languages.

 The Stop Diarrhoea Initiative